iGio90/secRet_dBot/DOCUMENTATION.md

 ## Documentation

-Adding command and features it's very easy.
+Adding command and features is very easy.
 The file you need to check to start with is message_handler.
 The commands map are pretty easy to understand and will let you add your commands handlers.
 The main function invoked by yours handler MUST be coded inside the message handler.
 If your functions is very short and take a couple of lines, it's good to code it straight on message_handler, otherwise I suggest to create and import your own files and follow your flows there.